 The "Must Haves" of Supplement Regimens

 Making the decision to lead a healthier lifestyle is fairly easy, but putting it into practice on a daily basis is more difficult.
 Busy lifestyles often interfere with efforts to eat a more balanced, healthier diet.
-Have you ever tried to eat 5-6 servings of fresh fruits and vegetables everyday?
-It’s no secret that most Americans don’t follow the guidelines set by the food guide pyramid.
-Fortunately, supplements are there to fill in the nutritional gaps.
+Have you ever tried to eat 5-6 servings of fresh fruits and vegetables every day?
+It’s no secret that most Americans don’t follow the dietary guidelines and/or meet all their nutrient needs through diet alone.1 Fortunately, supplements are there to help fill in the nutritional gaps.

-A dietary supplement is defined as something added to make up for a nutrient lacking or missing in one’s diet to help complete and strengthen the whole person.
-This is exactly what a multivitamin/mineral can do and why it is important to include a multi as the foundation to a supplement regimen.
+A dietary supplement is defined as something added to make up for a nutrient lacking or missing in one’s diet to help complete nutrient needs and help support overall health.† This is exactly what a multivitamin/mineral can do and why it is important to include a multi as the foundation to a supplement regimen.
 Multivitamins/minerals help complete a poor diet, fill nutrient gaps and ensure an adequate intake of all essential nutrients.
 The remaining “must haves” of most supplement regimens include calcium and vitamin D for bone health.
 Bone is constantly breaking down and rebuilding itself throughout life.
-Taking a calcium and vitamin D supplement helps ensure that bone is being optimally rebuilt to ensure peak bone mass and strength and to decrease the risk for osteoporosis and fractures later in life.
+Adequate calcium and vitamin D as part of a healthful diet, along with physical activity, may reduce the risk of osteoporosis later in life.

 Getting Started: Building Your Supplement Foundation

 Step 1: Choose a multivitamin that is appropriate for your age and gender.
 A multivitamin should meet your basic needs, including being formulated to reflect the specific needs of your age and gender.
 For example, iron needs for women over the age of 50 years are 8 mg/day while the needs for women younger than 50 are 18 mg/day.
-Multivitamins for women over the age of 50 should contain little to no iron since 8 mg/day can be obtained through diet.
-A multi for men over the age of 50 should also not contain iron and may often include lycopene for prostate health, an ingredient that may not be added to a woman’s multi.
+Multivitamins for women over the age of 50 may contain little to no iron since 8 mg/day can be obtained through diet.
 Choosing a multivitamin/mineral that is both age and gender appropriate provides a solid foundation for any supplement regimen.

 Strengthening Your Supplement Foundation